 According to the information we gathered, in most instances pay continues to have a correlation with level of responsibility.
 Most agencies are able to identify specific pay grades or bands that are reserved for senior management.
-For example, the non-GS pay system at one department includes some relatively broad pay bands, but the entire system is deemed a replacement for only the GS system, and the department has created a separate system for senior management.
+For example, the non-GS pay system at one department includes some relatively broad pay bands, but the entire system is deemed a replacement for only the GS system and the department has created a separate system for senior management.

-Other agencies that have both executive-level employees and lower-level employees in the same pay system have been able to carve out an executive-level pay band within their non-standard pay systems.
-These agencies have identified at least one pay band where the lowest step or entry-level pay exceeds the public filing threshold amount.
-They have placed most of their executive-level employees who have duties and responsibilities typically associated with public filers within that pay band, and require all employees in that band to file public reports.
+Other agencies that have both executive level employees and lower level employees in the same pay system have been able to carve out an executive level pay band within their non-standard pay systems.
+These agencies have identified at least one pay band where the lowest step or entry level pay exceeds the public filing threshold amount.
+They have placed most of their executive level employees who have duties and responsibilities typically associated with public filers within that pay band, and require all employees in that band to file public reports.

-Based on the discussions OGE had with several agency ethics concluded that unlikely officials.
-OGE it is alternative solution will address the various issues encountered by all agencies with non-standard pay systems, particularly variety systems that the of have been designed specifically to meet individual agency needs.
+Based on the discussions OGE had with several agency ethics officials, OGE concluded that it is unlikely alternative solution will address the various issues encountered by all agencies with non-standard pay systems, particularly the variety of systems that have been specifically to meet individual agency needs.
 Nevertheless, OGE decided to explore other possible approaches to determining filer status that could lessen the impact of some of the issues certain agencies are encountering in determining which employees should file public reports.